Russia Denies Allegations It Paid Militants To Kill U.S. Troops As 'Nonsense'

 "That guy is not going to be able to get signoff on large transfers of money without convincing lots of other people," he said.
 "The Russian security apparatus does not just simply hand out money willy-nilly.
 They're just like every other government bureaucracy."

-Russian lawmaker Klintsevich said he has no hard feelings toward the Americans.
+Russian lawmaker Klintsevich said he has no hard feeling toward the Americans.

 "It seems to me the U.S. military is doing the right thing by fighting terrorists, and that's important for the world," he said.
 "That's why I'm on the side of the American soldier who has gone into combat on the orders of his government."